ramonlins/EducationHub/Papers/recurrent networks/Tomas Mikolov/Resume - Recurrent neural network based language model.md

 The problem with time
  ^BTMHUcZ0

-1. The sequence needs to be represented all at once to networ;
+1. The sequence needs to be represented all at once to network;
 2. Fixed input sequence;
 3. Can not distinguish between relative and absolute temporal position. ^iL06Nf4J